philcockfield/rest-methods/README.md

       import Server from 'server-methods/client'

-Invoking the methods remotely returns promises:
+Invoke the methods asynchronously with promises:

     Server.call('foo', 5, 1)
       .then(result => {